mortii/anki-morphs/docs/src/user_guide/roadmap.md

         * known.db is a misleading name, it contains all morphs ever seen.
         * Refactor morphemes.py and move the different classes into separate files instead.
 5. Improve file management
-    * mm.py, cli.py, and glob.py need better names and I suspect they have a lot of obsolete code or inefficiencies.
+    * mm.py, cli.py, and glob.py
 6. Make the focus morph field optional
     * Adding a focus morph field to cards is a significant pain point in the setup process and it's not _strictly_ necessary for MorphMan to work